Famous Places of the Nainital District

 3. Candles, potpourri, and household fragrances made by hand

-4. Books, key chains, and fake jewellery
+4. Books, key chains, and fake jewelry

 5. Tibetan ethnic clothing